Families move. It happens. Jobs, marriage, divorce, lots of reasons. The most important takeaways from this article are:

 Again, it makes no sense to me to change the IEP just because a child has moved.
-Mind you, I always think it’s good to have another evaluation to know more about your child.
+Mind you; I think it’s good to have another evaluation to know more about your child.

 And believe me…I get it!
 We have contemplated moving many times.
 The reason we don’t is because of my son’s placement.
 I fought long and hard to get it.
-I’m not doing that battle all over again, no way!
+I’m not doing that battle all over again; no way!

 IEP Moving Advice

 - Remember that your child’s needs have not changed.
 The same child who lived in NY is the same kid who is moving to Wyoming.
-The environment changed, your child did not.
+The environment changed, but your child did not.

 - There is no “We don’t do that here.”
-Yes, yes you do.
-If it is what the child needs.
+Yes, yes, you do if it is what the child needs.

-- Talk with their current home and school team and ask their advice on their area of expertise.
+- Talk with their current home and school team and ask for their advice on their area of expertise.

 - Each state does have a Protecting and Advocacy group for Disabilities, so you may want to familiarize yourself with them before moving.
 You can call them and see if they recommend any parent groups or where they send parents who need IEP help and educational advocates.

 - Find a Facebook group that is regional for your new location.